Updated as of 20 Nov, 2024

 and so on…

-Framer's pricing structure is divided into two main categories: Site Plans and Workspace Plans.
+Framer's pricing structure is divided into two main categories: Personal Plans and Business Plans.

 What’s the difference?